 The precise date of the cast’s completion is impossible to determine, as there was no official opening event.
 On 5 July 1910, Holland wrote to Carnegie that “work on the St. Petersburg Diplodocus is drawing to a close” (Holland 1910d), and he reported getting home on 22 August, so these dates give us bounds on completion of the mount.
-In an earlier letter to Tschernyschew on January 3rd (Holland 1910c), he had outlined plans to visit the First Entomological Congress in Brussels immediately after setting up the Russian cast.
+In an earlier letter to St. Petersburg museum director Theodosius Tschernyschew on 3 January (Holland 1910c), Holland had outlined plans to visit the First Entomological Congress in Brussels immediately after setting up the Russian cast.
 That conference took place from 1–6 August.
 Assuming that he did in fact attend, the journey from St. Petersburg to Brussels must have taken about a week, so that places the possibility of finishing the work between roughly 7 July and 23 July.
-He probably spent some time in Berlin before the conference as well, so “early July” is the best estimate available.
-This particular cast would lead a turbulent life: see below.
+He may have spent some time in Berlin before the conference as well, so “early to mid July” is the best estimate available.
+This particular cast would go on to endure a turbulent history (see Taylor, in prep.).

-Although Holland had by now grown tired of traveling across the Atlantic each summer to set up yet another Diplodocus cast, he was persuaded to travel to Argentina for that purpose in 1912 (Otero and Gasparini 2014).
-The request had come from Argentinian President Sáenz Peña via the American ambassador in Buenos Aires, Charles Sherill.
+Although Holland had by now grown weary of traveling across the Atlantic each summer to set up yet another Diplodocus cast, he was persuaded to travel to Argentina for that purpose in 1912 (Otero and Gasparini 2014).
+The request had come from Argentinian President Roque Sáenz Peña via the American ambassador in Buenos Aires, Charles Sherill.
 While Carnegie’s efforts had thus far been aimed at European states, by 1911 Argentina was looking as though it could well become the most influential state in the southern hemisphere, and even rival the power of some of Europe’s nations.
 It was therefore an interesting nation for Carnegie to ply with a Diplodocus replica.
-Carnegie briefly even threatened to send the original Diplodocus to the museum in La Plata, but was stopped from doing so by Holland (Nieuwland 2019: 238–239).
-By this time, Diplodocus itself had begun to fade in the light of the German discoveries of huge sauropods in their East African colony (Maier 2003), which in this period began to become the yardstick by which dinosaurian hugeness was measured.
+Carnegie briefly even threatened to send the original Diplodocus to the museum in La Plata, but was stopped from doing so by Holland (Nieuwland 2019: 238–239), who wrote to Carnegie with uncharacteristic bluntness (Holland 1911):